lucidworks/lucidworks-view/win64/getting-started-on-windows.md

 ## Basic Configuration

-The first time you run `.\view.cmd`, `FUSION_CONFIG.sample.js` is copied to `FUSION_CONFIG.js`.
+The first time you run the View service, `FUSION_CONFIG.sample.js` is copied to `FUSION_CONFIG.js`.
 Modify this file to configure View's basic options.
 Documentation about the configuration keys is included in the file.

 At a minimum, you _must_ configure the `collection` key to match the name of your Fusion collection.